ThomasTrouton/thomastrouton.github.io/README.md

 This is the code behind my basic website.
 The purpose of this website is primarily to collate the different tech projects I am working on in one place.
 It also gives me an opportunity to develop web skills.

-Useful links I have found when creating this website are listed here: https://www.w3schools.com/css/
+Useful links I have found when creating this website are listed here: \n https://www.w3schools.com/css/